Information for those who have booked an appointment for a tattoo

 12:30-13:30 Lunch

 Maybe we only have been tattooing for a short while, but we both have to have lunch anyway.
 It is important to keep the energy up!
 I'm usually pretty bad at taking a whole hour for lunch but I'm trying to get better at it because if I brake so does the tattooing.
 There are many different options for buying lunch in Vindeln.
 Dahlbergs has super tasty burgers, salad and often pasta, we have pizzerias, Frasses, a Thai restaurant and Im's grill.
 Ica has pick salad and Thai lunch.
 Coop has today's lunch.
 You can also bring a lunch box, I have a microwave you can borrow.
-I eat in the staff area and sometimes we can sit and have lunch together, but my husband has an office there and often has meetings so it's not always convenient.
+I eat in the staff area and sometimes we can sit and have lunch together.
 Sometimes I need some alone time, an introverted person that I am.
 And it can be nice for you too to sit in peace and quiet for a while.
 It's a little different each day.
 I will ask you if you have lunch with you or if you want to leave the studio for lunch.
 Should you leave the studio, I will want to plastic wrap the area we are tattooing.

 13:30-17:00 To be continued